-Stocks slide as China trade delegation cancels trip to US farm country
+Stocks slide after China trade delegation cancels trip to US farm country

 Overnight, China's central bank reduced its 1-year loan prime rate to 4.2 percent from 4.25 percent.
 The Shanghai Composite rose 0.2 percent on the day, but lost 0.8 percent for the week.
 Hong Kong's Hang Seng was little changed, ending the week down 3.4 percent.

-In Europe, London's FTSE, Germany's DAX and France's CAC swung between gains and losses.
+In Europe, London's FTSE, Germany's DAX and France's CAC swung between gains and losses before finishing mixed.

 CLICK HERE TO READ MORE ON FOX BUSINESS